sliptripfall/PickyEaterDirtyKeto/README.md

 # Picky Eaters Guide to Dirty Keto

-Hi, this repo doesn't contain any code, just plans for implementing the keto dietary system and my weight loss journey on Keto.
+Hi, this repo doesn't contain any code, just plans for implementing the ketogenic dietary system and my weight loss journey on keto.
 I chose git/markdown/GitHub because I think this will evolve and change over time, and I want to track that.
 I also value using markdown to keep the documents simple, and I hope contributions are easier to manage.

 **There are two things I think you will want to know right off the bat to make a quick determination.
 That being: what foods you can & can't eat and what rituals are involved in getting the gains.
 I will get to both of those as quickly as possible, but here are some things we have to cover first.**